-Prospect New Orleans was conceived in the tradition of the great international exhibitions, such as the Venice Biennale and the Bienal de São Paulo, to showcase new artistic practices from around the world in settings that are both historic and culturally exceptional, and contribute to the cultural economy of New Orleans and the Louisiana Gulf region.
+U.S. Biennial, Inc. was founded in 2007 to produce the Prospect New Orleans biennial, conceived by curator and part-time New Orleans resident, Dan Cameron, shortly after Hurricane Katrina to contribute to the revitalization of this important U.S. city.
+Prospect New Orleans is modeled on the tradition of the great international biennials, such as the Venice Biennale and the Bienal de São Paulo, to showcase new artistic practices from around the world in settings that are both historic and culturally exceptional, and contribute to the cultural economy of New Orleans and the Louisiana Gulf region.
+The Prospect New Orleans biennial and U.S. Biennial’s ongoing community programs are designed to promote the study and teaching of art through the creation of stimulating visual arts curricula and programs; foster international exchange between local residents and visiting artists, arts professionals, and audiences; and strengthen the city’s art infrastructure by galvanizing the art community and inspiring progressive entrepreneurship.

 In the tradition of the great international exhibitions, Prospect New Orleans invites leading contemporary artists from around the globe to exhibit at venues that include major cultural institutions, as well as non-arts venues, and public spaces.
 In addition to its impact on cultural tourism and the fact that people travel to and spend money in New Orleans to see Prospect, its larger impact has been the way that artists have embraced the social mission of the biennial, and created projects that resonate deeply with the City’s unique history, culture, people, and institutions, making a lasting impression on audiences both local and throughout the world.
 At the heart of Prospect is the connection that it enables between “high art” and the larger cultural landscape of the city, with its rich and diverse vernacular traditions of music, Mardi Gras Indians, second line parades, and other popular cultural forms.
 Prospect introduces audiences to the richness of New Orleans culture as seen through the eyes of artists.